 Temperature & Humidity

-This tropical plant species thrive in hot and humid terrarium conditions, but it’s not overly sensitive.
-As long as it’s kept above 15°C and has a reasonable humidity level (which is so easy to achieve in a closed terrarium) it should do just fine.
+This tropical plant species thrives in hot and humid terrarium conditions, but it’s not overly sensitive.
+As long as it’s kept above 15°C and has a reasonable humidity level (which is so easy to achieve in a closed terrarium), it should do just fine.

 The vines can grow for several feet outdoors so you can expect to need to trim these back every now and again, though they’re very easy to manage in a terrarium.